CodePadawans/nano_padawans_test/README.md

 #### class `Test` methods
 `run` calls all methods ending on _test

-`assert` that take 3 arguments `(expected, actual, msg = "")`
+`assert` takes 3 arguments `(expected, actual, msg = "")`

-- raises an exception if expected is not actual
+raises an exception if expected is not actual

-- returns otherwise
+returns otherwise

-`self.inherited(subclass)` collects all inherited classes `def self.run_all_tests` runs all of test of all inherited classes
+`self.inherited(subclass)` collects all inherited classes

+`def self.run_all_tests` runs all of test of all inherited classes

 At the end, you need to call `Test.run_all_tests` and **BOOM!!** all the test for all the classes run at a very high speed.
 Elza ate meat.